Best Things to do in Summertown: Insider’s Area Guide

 In the heart of Summertown, The Dew Drop is a restored 19th Century inn that’s a popular watering hole.

 Characterful and charming, The Dew Drop is the best place to stop by for both food and drinks.
-Delicious pub classics and seasonal creations adorn The Dew Drop’s menu made from local produce– glazed pork belly with mustard mash and black pudding bon bon sounds mouth-wateringly good to us.
+Delicious pub classics and seasonal creations adorn The Dew Drop’s menu made from local produce.
+And their glazed pork belly with mustard mash and black pudding bon bon sounds mouth-wateringly good to us!

 Seasonal selections of cask ales and craft beers are on the bar menu as well as a delightful cocktail menu featuring The Dew Drop’s signature, Blackberry & Rosemary Gimlet.